-- (a) an indictable offence against a law of the Commonwealth or any jurisdiction (whether or not the offence is or may be dealt with summarily); - (b) an offence against the law of another jurisdiction that would be an indictable offence against a law of this jurisdiction (whether or not the offence could be dealt with summarily if committed in this jurisdiction); or - (c) an offence against the law of a foreign country that would be an indictable offence against a law of the Commonwealth or this jurisdiction if committed in this jurisdiction (whether or not the offence could be dealt with summarily if committed in this jurisdiction). - "sexual harassment" means harassment that is unlawful under the applicable state, territory or federal anti-discrimination or human rights legislation.
+- (a) an indictable offence against a law of the Commonwealth, a State or a Territory or any jurisdiction (whether or not the offence is or may be dealt with summarily), - (b) an offence against the a law of a foreign country another jurisdiction that would be an indictable offence against a law of the Commonwealth, a State or a Territory if committed in Australia this jurisdiction (whether or not the offence could be dealt with summarily if committed in Australia this jurisdiction). ; or - (c) an offence against the law of a foreign country that would be an indictable offence against a law of the Commonwealth or this jurisdiction if committed in this jurisdiction (whether or not the offence could be dealt with summarily if committed in this jurisdiction).